4.1 Basic Rules of Combat

 DODGE

-When a character is hit by an [ATTACK] or [PROJECTILE] they can spend 1 point of Reflex to attempt a dodge as a [REACTION].
-On a 6 you dodge the attack and take no damage.
+When a character is hit by an [ATTACK] or [PROJECTILE] they can spend 1 point of Reflex to attempt a dodge as a [REACTION] against their dodge check DC.
 Dodging mitigates all damage from a single attack.
+You may spend additional points of Reflex to make a stacked roll on a dodge check.
+Various effects will reduce your dodge check target value.

 Example of Dodging

 Daerion the Duelist is hit by a greatclub attack from a towering troll.
-The attack deals 6 damage but Daerion spends a point of REF and makes a dodge check.
+The attack deals 6 damage but Daerion spends a point of Reflex and makes a dodge check.
 Daerion’s Dodge check DC is a 4+, and he spent an action last turn to defend, reducing his dodge check DC to 3+.
 He roll a 4 on the die, successfully dodging the attack, and takes zero damage.

 OPPORTUNITY ATTACK